hughjiang9827/sl3/cran-comments.md

 ## R CMD check results
 * There were no ERRORs.
 * There were no WARNINGs.
-* There was no NOTEs.
+* There were no NOTEs.

 ## Downstream dependencies
 * There are no known downstream dependencies.